AhmedDR200/Full-Auth-API/README.md

 - Django JWT Authentication Part 4 - Social Auth with Google OAuth2
 - Django JWT Authentication Part 5 - Social Auth with Facebook OAuth2

-Feel free to use this repository as a reference for your Django and React JWT authentication project.
+Feel free to use this repository as a reference for your Django JWT authentication project.

 Happy coding!